How to Decorate with Eucalyptus Plants

 Eucalyptus is actually the most common tree in Australia.
 In the US, you can typically buy eucalyptus in three varieties: silver dollar (round leaves), seeded (small seeds along the stalk) and true blue (a more traditional, stiffer variety).
 All three work beautifully in a variety of spaces, from mid-century modern (like in the photo above) to sleek and neutral.
 Silver dollar and seeded eucalyptus tend to fall more softly than true blue, making them an excellent option for giving a room a less “styled” look.

-We love eucalyptus all over the house, but because it smells incredible (like mint and honey) we especially like styling it beside beds and even in the bathroom, like in the photos above.
+We love eucalyptus all over the house, but especially in the bathroom because it smells incredible, like mint and honey.
 In addition to the silver dollar eucalyptus arrangement, the white subway tile, beachy accents, and ocean photograph framed in our white Irvine Slim frame make this room instantly rejuvenating.
 Warm water from a shower releases eucalyptus’ essential oils for a DIY aromatherapy treatment.
 Eucalyptus is also antimicrobial, so it’s a natural remedy for colds and congestion (and honestly who isn’t congested right now.)

 A few sprigs of eucalyptus add elegance to a cozy bedroom.
 Art and photos in our Irvine Slim and Mercer Slim

 Eucalyptus is notably hardy, often lasting a full 14 days or longer before it starts to droop.
 They guzzle water, though, so make sure you refresh it regularly.
 When it does start to look a little sad, pull it out of the water and hang it upside down to dry for at least 24 hours.
 Dry eucalyptus retains a surprising amount of its color and smell and can be a year-round addition to any bedside table or living room mantle.